rust-lang/rust/doc/rust.md

 A field access on a record is an [lvalue](#lvalues-rvalues-and-temporaries) referring to the value of that field.
 When the field is mutable, it can be [assigned](#assignment-expressions) to.

-When the type of the expression to the left of the dot is a boxed record, it is automatically derferenced to make the field access possible.
+When the type of the expression to the left of the dot is a pointer to a record or structure, it is automatically derferenced to make the field access possible.

-Field access syntax is overloaded for [trait method](#traits) access.
-When no matching field is found, or the expression to the left of the dot is not a (boxed) record, an [implementation](#implementations) that matches this type and the given method name is looked up instead, and the result of the expression is this method, with its _self_ argument bound to the expression on the left of the dot.

 ### Vector expressions